American History, American Indian, Custer, George Armstrong Custer, History, Indigenous Peoples, Little Bighorn, Native American, Semantics

 I happened into an interesting illustration of the problem one day while surfing travel blogs.
 One of these had a lovely account of a couple’s visit to the National Monument at Little Bighorn Battlefield.
 Their account was thoughtful and respectful, and I do not mean to direct negative attention their way (and in any event, I can no longer find it, hence the lack of a link), but one thing about their post stuck out in my mind.
 They made a point to say that their tour guide had been a student at the nearby Little Bighorn College, a tribal college, so they had gotten “the Native American point of view” on the battle.
 (I believe I got the quote right, but in any event, that was certainly the gist of it.)

 When people address the significance of the Battle of Little Bighorn (or Greasy Grass) to Native Americans, they are usually thinking in terms of those who fought against Custer and his troops.
 That would be Cheyenne and Lakota for the most part, (though there were some Arapaho in the village too.)
 I can’t help but think, those who read the blog in question will naturally think the “Native American” perspective mentioned in the blog will reflect the point of view of those peoples, but Little Bighorn College is on the Crow Agency, and the student in question was very likely Crow.
-In fact, his or her ancestors may very well have included some of Custer’s scouts.
+His ancestors probably didn’t fight Custer on that day.
+In fact, some of them were likely serving as Custer’s scouts.
 To the degree that his or her native identity may have shaped the story these bloggers heard, it is unlikely that it was shaped in the manner most readers would have imagined.

-Now, I certainly do not mean to suggest that a Crow’s perspective on the battle of Little Bighorn should weigh less than that of a Cheyenne or Lakota.
-Quite the contrary!
-They had their reasons for siding with the U.S. in the Great Sioux War, and I wish those reasons were better understood by the public at large.
+Now, I certainly do not mean to suggest that a Crow’s perspective on the battle of Little Bighorn should weigh less than that of a Cheyenne or Lakota, not in the slightest.
 What I am suggesting is that the difference in this case matters.
 There is a difference between the perspective of someone whose ancestors fought against Custer and someone whose ancestors allied themselves with him.
 That difference is easily obscured when using terms like ‘Native American’ or ‘Indian.’

 …which reminds me of one discussion I had about these issues with my own students at Diné College on the Navajo Nation many years ago.
 Fed up with my efforts to problematize every term available for the indigenous people at large, one of my own students just asked; “How about Diné?”